 Member states also have recourse to non-tariff measures on imports and exports of goods (see question 20).

 In addition, the EEC maintains a list of strategic goods that can be subject to temporary export restrictions in case of shortages and other critical situations (see Decision of the Commission of the Customs Union of 27 January 2010 No. 168, and notably its Annex 1, as amended).

 Unilateral measures by the member states of the EAEU restricting imports or exports of goods from their national territories remain exceptional, but are still possible.
 In particular, Russia’s import ban of 6 August 2014 (see question 29) on certain food products from the US, the EU and other countries can be regarded as a unilateral measure.
 If the latter jurisdictions continue to prolong and intensify economic sanctions affecting Russia in the future, new Russian unilateral measures should not be excluded.

-Additional tariffs imposed by the United States, allegedly on national security grounds, in January 2018 on imports of a wide range of steel and aluminium products could ignite and escalate many trade conflicts around the globe.
+Additional tariffs imposed on imports of a wide range of steel and aluminium products by the US, allegedly on national security grounds, in January 2018 could ignite and escalate many trade conflicts around the globe.
 The consequences of the above and further potential unilateral protectionist actions on the world trade are difficult to predict.
-However, it is certain that they may significantly change the trade regimens of many countries and territories in the near future.
+However, it is certain that they may significantly change the trade regimes of many countries and territories in the near future.

 Update and trends

 32 Are there any emerging trends or hot topics in trade and customs law and policy in your jurisdiction?